Hepatitis and HIV Care

 HCV/HIV Care Delivery

-HRSA's focus on HCV/HIV coinfection care includes development of innovations in care delivery and performance and data monitoring by RWHAP agencies to measure their efforts to deliver and improve services to coinfected individuals.
-Examples of current activities are outlined below.
+HRSA's focus on HCV/HIV coinfection care includes development of innovations in care delivery and performance and data monitoring by Ryan White HIV/AIDS Program (RWHAP) agencies to measure their efforts to deliver and improve services to coinfected individuals.
+Examples, featured in our Hepatitis topic page, include:

 - Integrating Hep C Treatment into HIV Care.
 An implementation guide, case studies, and a pocket guide featuring innovative practices on HCV treatment within HIV primary care programs.
 Resources were developed under HRSA's Integrating HIV Innovative Practices (IHIP) and are based on lessons learned from an earlier SPNS research and demonstration project Hepatitis C Treatment Expansion Initiative (2010-2014).